MahdiHajiabadi/IEDC-CommunityDetection/README.md

-#IEDC: An Integrated Approach for Overlapping and
+#IEDC: An Integrated Approach for Overlapping and Non-Overlapping Community Detection

 Abstract